 Environmental Action Team

-Our current focus areas are climate change and air and water quality.
-We encourage clean energy action by our local governments and the state, including steps to implement the 2019 NC Clean Energy Plan.
+Our current focus areas are climate change, air and water quality, and responsible development.
+We encourage clean energy action by our local governments and the state.
 We support increased use of renewables by Duke Energy.
-Water and air quality issues we follow closely include GenX and PFAS in the Cape Fear River, offshore seismic testing and oil drilling, factory farm animal waste, and methyl bromide emissions.
-Environmental justice is an important component of our advocacy.
-We respond to a variety of local and regional environmental issues as they arise.
+Key water and air quality issues include PFAS and factory farm animal waste.
+We support environmentally responsible, resilient local development.
+Environmental justice helps inform our advocacy.

 Education Action Team